 I was in hospital for three weeks, using the whole time.
 By that time I’d given up on recovery.
 My mum wrote to me via One25; I’ve still got that letter and I cry whenever I read it.
 My sister rang and I remember her words really clearly.
 She was so consumed by fear she’d had to accept that I was going to die.
-And, she begged me to go to rehab and it was like I heard someone else’s voice just saying “Yes I’ll go.”
+She begged me to go to rehab and it was like I heard someone else’s voice just saying “Yes I’ll go.”
 It wasn’t my voice, but I said it.

 I’d agreed but two months later I was worse than before.
 I was really trying to get better even though I couldn’t.
 I was too ill to jump through the hoops for treatment.
 I was too ill to even come and get my script.
 If it wasn’t for One25’s support I wouldn’t be sat here.

 Without them, there’s no way I would have got to treatment.

 And look how its been.
 I’ve stayed and I’ve done it!
 This time I had so much support behind me.
 Jane would send me cards and chocolate, she’d phone me and any time I needed anything she was there.

 It’s taken a long time to get to the point where I am even able to cry.
 Stuff only comes out when it’s ready.
 In rehab I started to look at the childhood sexual abuse with my dad.
 As the drugs left me, my mind cleared.
 I knew this time if I didn’t beat this it’d kill me pretty quickly.